Herman Kahn: Later years

-In his last year, 1983, Kahn wrote approvingly of Ronald Reagan's political agenda in The Coming Boom: Economic, Political, and Social and bluntly derided Jonathan Schell's claims about the long-term effects of nuclear war.
+In 1983, Kahn wrote approvingly of Ronald Reagan's political agenda in The Coming Boom: Economic, Political, and Social and bluntly derided Jonathan Schell's claims about the long-term effects of nuclear war.
 On July 7 that year, he died of a stroke, aged 61.

 Personal life

 His wife was Rosalie "Jane" Kahn.
-He and Jane had two children, David and Debbie.
+Together, they would have two children, David and Deborah 'Debbie' Kahn Cunningham.

 Cultural influence

 Along with John von Neumann, Edward Teller and Wernher von Braun, Kahn was an inspiration for the character "Dr. Strangelove" in the eponymous film by Stanley Kubrick released in 1964.
 After Kubrick read Kahn's book On Thermonuclear War, he began a correspondence with him which led to face-to-face discussions between Kubrick and Kahn.
 In the film, Dr. Strangelove refers to a report on the Doomsday Machine by the "BLAND Corporation", a parody of the RAND Corporation.
 Kahn gave Kubrick the idea for the "Doomsday Machine", a device which would immediately cause the destruction of the entire planet in the event of a nuclear attack.
 Both the name and the concept of the weapon are drawn from the text of On Thermonuclear War.
 Louis Menand observes, "In Kahn's book, the Doomsday Machine is an example of the sort of deterrent that appeals to the military mind but that is dangerously destabilizing.
 Since nations are not suicidal, its only use is to threaten."

 Kahn also inspired the character of Professor Groeteschele (Walter Matthau) in the 1964 film Fail Safe.